In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Unfortunately, there are people who tried this already but didn’t yield satisfying results or worst were penalized as hell.

-But how do you know if an expired domain is going to rank or not, anyway?
+But how do you know if an aged domain is going to rank or not, anyway?

 And most especially, you need a game plan, The Rebirth Technique.

-To increase your success rate (90%+) of using an expired domain, here are the most important factors you need to consider:
+To increase your success rate (90%+) of using an aged domain, here are the most important factors you need to consider:

 1. Strong backlinks